-- Monthly acts of worship led by the Curate, Rev Lisa Knight. - Special acts of worship and services are held in St. Lucia's church (Harvest, Christmas, Easter and Year 6 Leavers' service) - The Open the Book team lead assemblies in school each month - The Deanery visit Nursery/Early Years children monthly to read Bible stories.
+- Monthly acts of worship led by the Team Rector, Rev Andy Ackroyd. - Special acts of worship and services are held in St. Lucia's church (Harvest, Christmas, Easter and Year 6 Leavers' service) - The Open the Book team lead assemblies in school when possible